telefonicaid/fiware-aiakos/docker/README.md

 Please keep in mind that if you do not change the name of the image it will automatically create a new one for unit tests and change the previous one to tag none.

 > TIP: you can launch a FIWARE Lab testbed container to execute the Aiakos E2E test.
 Just follow the indications in [FIWARE Testbed Deploy](https://hub.docker.com/r/fiware/testbed-deploy/).
 It will launch a virtual machine in which a reproduction of the FIWARE Lab is installed.
+Keep in mind that in that case Region1 have to be configured with the value qaregion.

 ----
 ## 4. Other info